babarsaleh1/machine-learning-for-trading/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 - In case you are not running the current version of the notebook/script as found on GitHub.
+A brief description of the bug and in which notebook/script it lives.
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'